synopsys-sig/srm-k8s/docs/deploy/registry.md

 Obtain SIG docker registry credentials to provide access to download Synopsys SIG images:

 1. Login to Synopsys SIG Community at https://community.synopsys.com/s/.
-2. Navigate to Licenses > SRM.
+2. Navigate to Licenses > SRM Integrated.
 3. Click View/Request Docker Registry Credential.
 4. When access to the Synopsys SIG private repository is granted, continue with the next section.